wirefalls/geo-nft/README.md

 * Packets can be GeoIP filtered with a single nftables rule rather than two rules to mark and match packets like nftables map based solutions.
 * The script allows access to all of the valid country code address ranges in the database.
 * Automatically determines your installed version of nftables and recommends the correct "include" statements for your ruleset.
 The script also creates "include-all" files to allow you to include all GeoIP sets with a single reference on older versions of nftables that don't support include wildcards.
-* The [User Guide](https://github.com/wirefalls/geoip/wiki/User-Guide) explains how to define all element definitions for Geo IP sets in one file, eliminating the chance of having out-of-sync definitions in multiple files when flushing and refilling sets with new data.
+* The [User Guide](https://github.com/wirefalls/geoip/wiki/User-Guide) explains how to define all element definitions for GeoIP sets in one file, eliminating the chance of having out-of-sync definitions in multiple files when flushing and refilling sets with new data.
 * Simplified directory structure to shorten "include" path names.
 * The script creates ~500 IPv4 and IPv6 set files from the GeoIP database in about 10 seconds on a low power quad-core 2200ge server with SSD storage.
 * Tested on [Ubuntu Server](https://ubuntu.com/server), [Fedora Server](https://getfedora.org/en/server/), and [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/).